 They tend to think about their disease in terms of how it will impact their life, such as their friendships, activities, schooling, etc. They may also be concerned about side effects, like hair loss.
 Talk honestly with them about what they can expect.

 MD Anderson has several programs designed to help young people during their cancer treatment.
-Visit Children’s Cancer Hospital’s Support Programs for more information.
+Visit the Children’s Cancer Hospital’s Support Programs page for more information.